EVORA-project/evora-ontology/models/docs/beforeDate.md

 # Slot: before date (beforeDate)

-_Set to TRUE if a proxy date for the collection date is used_
+_Set to TRUE if a proxy date for the collection date is used._